MitPandya/ProjectManagementBot/SERVICE.md

 #### Use Case #3

-* In order to create a weekly summary of completed and incompleted cards, all the cards present within a Trello's story board needs to be fetched.
+* In order to create a weekly summary of all the complete and incomplete cards, all the cards present within a Trello's story board needs to be fetched.
 * REST-API call to fetch all the cards present within a Trello's story board:
   * URL : https://api.trello.com/1/batch/?urls={LISTS_IDS}&key={APP_KEY}&token={TOKEN_VALUE}
   * METHOD : GET
-* After fetching all the cards we filter the cards based on the card date to chek whether the card is in given range and categorize it in one of the two lists i.e. completed cards list or due card list.
+* After fetching all the cards, we filter the cards based on the card date to check whether the card is in the given range and categorize it in one of the two lists i.e. completed cards list or due card list.

 ### Authentication
 To invoke REST API's on Trello, bot need to have a user token associated with the respective trello account.
-Trello support 2 ways to authenticate client, either via authorize route using client.js or implementing basic oauth flow.
-We used the first method since the client.js performs handles all the interaction with Trello and generates a token which is as good as an oauth token and is supported by all the Trello REST API's.
-We store this token inside the database inside the table "SlackTrelloUserMap". [authenticationHelper.js](src/authenticationHelper.js) contains all the modules to handle authentication.
+Trello support 2 ways to authenticate client, either via authorize route using client.js or implementing basic OAUTH flow.
+We used the first method since the client.js handles all the interaction with Trello and generates a token which is as good as an OAUTH token and is supported by all the Trello REST API's.
+We store this token in the database inside the table "SlackTrelloUserMap".
+The [authenticationHelper.js](src/authenticationHelper.js) contains all the modules to handle authentication.

 _Below is the flow diagram:_
 ```